dkobak/excess-mortality/README.md

 <p><a href="img/allregions.png?raw=true"><img src="img/allregions.png" width="800" title="Excess mortality in Russian regions"></a>

-<p>Note that 10--20 thousand excess deaths in July in the Ural region and West Siberia could have been due to the heat wave.
+<p>Note that ~10 thousand excess deaths in July in the Ural region and West Siberia were due to the heat wave (see also below).

 <p>Animation (English):